 Bringing Undiagnosed Adults With ASD Out of the Shadows

-Exploring experiences of millions of adults in the US with ASD so healthcare workers can identify them before they become depressed or harm themselves.
+Synopsis: Exploring experiences of millions of adults in the US with ASD so healthcare workers can identify them before they become depressed or harm themselves.
+Approximately 1.5 percent of all U.S. adults (about 4.8 million) are believed to have ASD, with many attempting to self-diagnose.
+Healthcare professionals must have an understanding of self-diagnosis to help individuals transition to formal diagnosis and to adequately educate, support, and screen this population for comorbidities.

 Study brings undiagnosed adults struggling with autism out of the shadows...